In 2013, the Texas Legislature passed a bill concerning school safety, in particular, how teachers and

 right mindset to do whatever it takes to protect your students.
 This class will help you achieve that.

 This training is the same offered in many business environments (but at lower cost), and can be applied there as well.

-size is strictly limited to 6.
+size is strictly limited.
 There are no other fees.

-McKinney Firearms Training is the first company in Dallas to be certified by DPS to offer this
+McKinney Firearms Training is one of a very few companies in the Dallas area to offer this

 training, and provides staff firearms training for the Melissa ISD and Palmer ISD.
 Due to the setup and

 time requirements, these are only scheduled periodically, and more often in summer.
 If you would like

 me to contact your school administration, please call or email.

 Submit your email for notices of upcoming classes.
 Opt out any time.